hayngrinder808/mypage-to-ics/README.md

 # mypage-to-ics
-Import a MyPage schedule to your calendar via ICS.
+Import an Apple MyPage schedule to your calendar via ICS.

 ## Installation